fady1128/fady-sherif/README.md

 5) About the solution itself
 Note: you will find above each function its comment of what this function is doing
---- i am using POM model and using data driven to read data from excel
+--- it is a Maven project and i am using POM model and using also data driven to read data from excel
 Note: generally i used the following url as mentioned in task https://developers.facebook.com/docs/development/build-and-test/test-users and created a user to test with and this user you will find in excel file called TestDataUsers.xls sheet called 'Login_Users'

+you will find under Instabug_Task folder\pom.xml
+ 1) dependencies are added

 you will find under src\main\java three java files
  1) LoginPage.java